rouftom/truffle-react-material/README.md

 7. For testing React components with Jest, you can install it as dev dependency.
 Compile your contracts before running Jest, or you may receive some file not found errors.
     ```javascript
-    // ensure you are inside the client directory when running this
+    // ensure you are inside the client.old directory when running this
     npm install --save-dev @testing-library/react

     npm run test